frankymelero/frankymelero/README.md

 ## About me

-🚀I'm a full-stack developer with 4+ years of hands-on coding.🚀
+🚀I'm a developer with 4+ years of hands-on coding.🚀

 🌱 The more I learn, the less I know.